 Our next trip took us to the science museum, where we spent an afternoon running around after the kids as they pulled levers, shot things into the air and created static electricity.
 It was all very hands on and the they absolutely loved it.
 Great.

-We hailed a cab, followed the truck to the depot and handed over $370 to get it back, which pained me, to the fucking core.
-Fucking big cities…
+We hailed a cab, followed the truck to the depot and handed over $370 to get it back, which pained me, to the core.
+Freakin’ big cities…

 A couple of days enjoying Fremantle and we were ready to head to the Margaret River.
 As one of Australia’s most famous wine regions, Erin had been looking forward to this for the whole trip.
 And for my part, we were going to be catching up with a very old friend of mine, so I was excited about that.